 Sales tax on a $6,000 caterer bill could easily reach or exceed $500.
 If you start spreading a sales tax percentage across your entire wedding budget, your total tax bill could reach a couple of thousand dollars or more.
 Taxes can end up being a significant amount, so don’t forget to include them in your wedding budget.

 If you’re having your ceremony at a religious site, it might be worth investigating whether your ceremony fees could qualify for charitable contributions.

 Alternatively, if you are a member of the church where you will get married, talk with the church administrator to see if there is a donation minimum for members so that you won’t have to pay a ceremony fee.
-If you just have to increase your donations by a couple hundred dollars in order to avoid the ceremony fee, it might be worth it considering you’ll be able to use your contributions as a tax write-off and contribute to a good cause all in one fell swoop.
+If you just have to increase your donations by a couple hundred dollars in order to avoid the ceremony fee, it might be worth it considering you’ll be able to use your contributions as a tax write-off and give to a good cause all in one fell swoop.